Insights and Advice for Enabling More Efficient and Sustainable Construction

 Document everything

-Data collected during the survey is of little value if it is not organized in a way that makes it easy to retrieve for reporting and compliance purposes.
+Data collected during the survey is of little value if it is not organized for easy retrieval for reporting and compliance purposes.
 A complete set of records and documents makes it possible to maintain transparency between contractors, clients, and stakeholders regarding survey results while tracking any updates or changes that may impact the findings.
 These documents might include topographical maps, boundary and easement documents, environmental impact reports, and hand-written observations.
 Supporting yourself with professional construction document management software is fundamental to ensuring all documentation is saved and updated in a digital environment.

 Ensure regulatory compliance